golden-gecko/qgis-route-planner/README.md

 - Then, enable the plugin in QGIS via `Plugins > Manage and Install Plugins...`.
 - Click on the `Route Planner` icon in the toolbar to open the plugin.
 - Click on `Tree` button to load configuration.
 The plugin will create `RoutePlanner` folder in layer tree.

+## Usage

+### Create or load GPX

+Click `New file` or `Open file` to create or load a GPX file.
+The file will be created as group in the layer tree.
+Each GPX track and segment has its own group in the layer tree.
+Each segment is represented by two layers.
+One with control points and second with path.
+The control points layer is editable, while the path layer is read-only.

+#### Edit route

+There two ways to edit the route:

+- Click on `Edit` button to enable `Edit Mode`.
+When editing is enabled, the following actions are available:
+  - Click and drag control point to a new position.
+  - Click on path between two control points to create a new control point at the selected position.
+- Managing each point individually:
+  - `Create point (start)` — Left click anywhere on the map creates a new control point at the start of the route.
+  - `Create point (middle)` — Left click on path between two points creates a new control point at the selected position.
+  - `Create point (end)` — Left anywhere on the map creates a new control point at the end of the route.
+  - `Move point` — Left click and drag a control point to move it to a new position.
+  - `Delete point` — Left click on a control point to delete it.

+### Edit options

+There are several options available for controling how route is generated:

+- `Routing enabled` — Select to use routing API for path-finding.
+Otherwise, the plugin will create straight line between control points.
+- `Routing provider` — Select routing API to use for path-finding.
+- `Routing mode` — Select routing profile to use for path-finding (car, bicycle or walk).
+- `Avoid highways` — Select to avoid highways when routing.
+- `Avoid tolls` — Select to avoid toll roads when routing.

+### Save route

+To save the created GPX file, click `Save` button in the plugin dialog.
+The plugin will save the GPX file to the selected location.

+## Limitations

+All layers created by this plugin are temporary layers.
+They will be removed when the project is closed.